eBay/modshot/README.md

                     Uses current working directory if not specified --url | -u          The web page URL to take screenshots --out-dir | -o      The output directory to save the screenshots.
-                    Optional when an input directory is provided, as screenshots are saved adjacent to the HTML files When a URL is provided and output directory is missing, current working directory is used as output directory
+                    Optional when an input directory is provided, as screenshots are saved adjacent to the HTML files.
+                    When a URL is provided and output directory is missing, current working directory is used as output directory
 --selectors | -s    A list of selectors to be applied on the HTML files or URL --exclude | -e      Paths|files|directories to be excluded. node_modules excluded by default.